LilliDarling/robo_naila/firmware/README.md

 # NAILA Robot Firmware

 This directory contains the firmware source code for the robot's embedded system, designed to run on the Seeed Studio XIAO ESP32-S3 Sense board.
-It is built using the Espressif IDF (IoT Development Framework) and manages the robot's hardware interactions, on-device AI (wake word, basic vision), and communication with the local AI server.
+It is built using the Espressif IDF (IoT Development Framework) and manages the robot's hardware interactions, on-device processing, and communication with the distributed AI orchestration system.

 ## ⚠️ Important Note: Environment Setup